We Tested Various Pool Timers to Find the Best for All Pools

 What to Consider When Choosing a Pool Timer

-Before picking a pool timer, it’s important to consider the setup of the particular pool.
+Before picking a pool timer, it’s important to consider the layout and features of the pool in question.
 Sizeable inground pools will require timers that can handle large electrical loads and more powerful appliances, while smaller above-ground pools can work with lighter-duty devices.
 Some pool owners may also prefer the reliability of mechanical timers over the convenience of digital ones.

 Compatibility

-Different size pools require different size filters and pumps, which in turn requires pool timers of different capacities.
+Pools of different sizes need filters, pumps, and timers with matching capacities.
 The primary way to measure these capacities is through voltage (V) and current (amp) ratings.
 Generally, most pumps and filters will run on standard 110V or 240V loads.
 Larger pumps and filters will boast higher amp ratings, from 30 to 50 amps, while smaller appliances may have lower ratings, such as 15 amps.

-It’s important to choose a timer rated equal to or higher than your pump’s voltage or amp rating; otherwise, a more powerful pump may destroy a less powerful timer.
-To determine a pump’s voltage and amperage rating, check the details on the device itself or with the manufacturer.
+It’s important to choose a timer rated equal to or higher than the pump’s voltage or amp rating; otherwise, a more powerful pump may destroy a less powerful timer.
+To determine a pump’s voltage and amperage rating, inspect the details on the device itself or check with the manufacturer.

 Analog vs. Digital